top of page

 You withdraw.

-And once that cycle starts, the original need gets buried under the reaction.
+And once that cycle starts, the original need gets lost.

 Over time, the pattern doesn’t disappear.
 But it loses its grip.